NewDriverLee/NewDriverLee.github.io/_pages/cv.md

 Resear Interests
 ------
-In genenral, I'm intereted in hardware architecture design for domain-specific computing.
+In genenral, I'm interested in hardware architecture design for domain-specific computing.

 * **Error correction codes and their hardware architecture design** (previous)